 - Jonathan W. White, A House Built by Slaves: African American Visitors to the Lincoln White House (Rowman & Littlefield Press)

 These finalists were recommended to the board from 84 book submissions reviewed by a three-person jury: Elizabeth R. Varon, Langbourne M. Williams Professor of American History at the University of Virginia, and a member of the executive council of the University of Virginia’s John L. Nau III Center for Civil War History; Harold Holzer, Jonathan Fanton Director of the Roosevelt House Public Policy Institute at Hunter College; and John W. Stauffer, Sumner R. and Marshall S. Kates Professor of English and of African and African American Studies at Harvard University.

-The winner of the 2023 prize will be announced on Thursday, February 16—four days after the 214th anniversary of the famed president’s birth.
+The winner of the 2023 prize will be announced on Friday, February 24.
 All of the finalists will be invited to an event on April 11 hosted at the Harvard Club in New York City, where the winner will be recognized and awarded a $50,000 prize and a bronze replica of Augustus Saint-Gaudens’s life-size bust Lincoln the Man.

 The Gilder Lehrman Lincoln Prize is awarded annually to a work that enhances the general public’s understanding of Abraham Lincoln, the American Civil War soldier, or the American Civil War era.
 The $50,000 prize was established in 1990 by businessmen and philanthropists Lewis E. Lehrman and the late Richard Gilder, in partnership with Gettysburg College and Professor Gabor Boritt, Director Emeritus of the Civil War Institute at Gettysburg College.

 About the Gilder Lehrman Institute